Return to Oz

-In 1954, Walt Disney Productions bought the film rights to Baum's remaining Oz books to use in the television series Disneyland; this led to the live-action film Rainbow Road to Oz, which was never completed.
+In 1954, Walt Disney Productions bought the film rights to Baum's remaining Oz books to use in the television series Disneyland; this led to the proposed live-action film The Rainbow Road to Oz, which was never completed.
 Murch suggested making another Oz film in 1980.
 Disney approved the project as they were due to lose the film rights to the series.
 Though MGM was not involved in the production, Disney had to pay a large fee to use the ruby slippers created for the 1939 film.
 Return to Oz fell behind schedule during production, and, following a change of Disney management, Murch was briefly fired.

 Return to Oz was released in theaters on June 21, 1985.
-It performed poorly at the box office, grossing $11.1 million in the United States on a $28 million budget, and received mixed reviews, with critics praising the effects and performances but criticizing the dark content and twisted visuals with many deeming it inferior to the original film.
-However, it performed well outside the US, and has since acquired a cult following from fans of the Oz books for being more faithful to L. Frank Baum's works and those who saw the film at a young age.
+It performed poorly at the box office, grossing $11.1 million in the United States on a $28 million budget, and received mixed reviews, with critics praising the visual style, special effects and faithfulness to the books but criticisms for its terrifying imagery.
+However, it performed well outside the US, and has since acquired a cult following from fans of the Oz books who regard it as more faithful to L. Frank Baum's works than the 1939 film.
 It received an Oscar nomination for Best Visual Effects.

 Plot

-In autumn of 1899, Dorothy Gale's obsession with the Land of Oz troubles her Aunt Em and Uncle Henry, who believe she is delusional.
-They take her to the sanitarium of Dr. Worley who, assisted by Nurse Wilson, plans to administer electrotherapy before lightning causes a power failure.
-Dorothy is freed by a mysterious girl who tells her that Worley's machines damage patients.
-Nurse Wilson chases the girls into a river, where Dorothy climbs aboard a floating chicken coop but is unable to save the other girl and floats away downstream.
+Dorothy Gale's continued obsession with the Land of Oz, which she believes she visited after her house was blown away by a tornado six months prior, concerns her Aunt Em and Uncle Henry that she may be delusional.
+They take Dorothy to a sanatorium, where Dr. Worley intends to perform electrotherapy on her, but she is rescued by a young girl, who warns her that Worley damages his patients.
+Worley's assistant, Nurse Wilson, pursues them as they escape in the middle of a storm to a nearby river, where Dorothy loses sight of the girl as she floats downstream aboard a chicken coop.